Kovai Subri: Early life

 Kovai Subri was born in Coimbatore in 1898.
 He was the fifth child of Parvathi and S.V.R.
 Krishna Iyer, an advocate in Coimbatore and was named Subramaniam, after the deity at Chennimalai.
-During his early years, Subri was drawn by the ideals of Gandhiji and decided to quit college to join the Indian Independence Movement.
+During his early years, Subri was drawn to the ideals of Gandhiji and decided to quit college to join the Indian Independence Movement.

 Freedom Struggle

 At the age of 23, Subri joined the Town Congress Committee in Coimbatore as the secretary in 1921.
-Shortly afterwards in 1923, he was imprisoned for a year for his participation in the Flag Satyagraha civil disobedience movement in Nagpur.
-In 1930 he joined the Salt Satyagraha.
+Shortly afterwards, in 1923, he was imprisoned for a year for his participation in the Flag Satyagraha civil disobedience movement in Nagpur.
+In 1930, he joined the Salt Satyagraha.
 He was later imprisoned on five more occasions and spent a total of 5 years of his life in prison.
 He would later go on to start a Khadi centre at Padiyur village in Uthukuli.

 Gandhiji affectionately referred to Subri as 'The loudspeaker' for his commanding voice as his translator for his public speeches during his tour of the Coimbatore and Nilgiris Districts.
 Gandhiji in an article in the Young India writes about Subri- "young and old, men and women dote on him.
 The secret is his childlike innocence and his spirit of service.
 He is a jewel of a young man.
 I would do anything if only to please Soobri. ".

-Noted freedom fighter T. S. Avinashilingam Chettiar regarded Subri as one of his closest associates in the freedom struggle and the background of the movement in Coimbatore district.
+Noted freedom fighter, T. S. Avinashilingam Chettiar, regarded Subri as one of his closest associates in the freedom struggle and the background of the movement in Coimbatore district.